-X Democratic values must be preserved and it is at least questionable whether our democratic institutions can adequately respond to the challenges of technology.

-This brings me to my last "commandment."
+Democractic values must be preserved and it is at least questionable whether our democratic institutions can adequately respond to the challenges of technology.
+This brings me to my last "commandment".
 I approach my conclusion on a sombre note.
-Those who look at the history of Parliamentary democracies in this century may be generally optimistic about the future.
+Those who look at the history of Parliamentary democracies this century, at least in our countries, may be generally optimistic about the future.
 Despite many challenges, the institutions have survived.
 The alternative systems are infinitely less flexible and uniformly more oppressive.
-But the problem for Parliamentary institutions, posed by rapid technological change, is that of keeping pace.
+But the problem for Parliamentary institutions, posed by rapid technological change, is the problem of keeping pace.
 If nothing is done, a decision is made.
 Yet the very technicality of the changes make it difficult for the lay politician (and indeed those advising him or her) to comprehend all of the ramifications.
 Furthermore, many of the changes are highly controversial, as debates about the privacy of children against their parents and debates about biotechnological experiments clearly demonstrate.
 In the face of such complexity and controversy, there is a natural tendency to Parliamentary inaction.
 It is understandable.
 But it is dangerous.
-It is especially dangerous if it coincides with the disinclination of the judges (themselves often scientifically illiterate) to mobilize the creative machinery of the common law.
-There are, at least, some signs that this is what is occurring.
+It is especially dangerous if it coincides with the disinclination of the judges (themselves often scientifically illiterate) to mobilise the creative machinery of the common law.
+There are, at least some signs that this is what is occurring.
 It is most likely to occur if the Executive, which dominates Parliament, loses enthusiasm for information rights.
 That loss of enthusiasm may be dressed up in the name of economy and cost/benefit analysis.
-But it may simply disguise age old issues of power: where is power to lie?
-In Australia, there is much evidence of the institutional incapacity to respond.
-Only one state (Victoria) has enacted an FOI law.
+But it may simply disguise age old issues of power: where power is to lie.
+In my own country, there is much evidence of the institutional incapacity to respond.
+Only one State (Victoria) has enacted an FOI law.
 In others it is repeatedly promised, but nothing comes of the promises.
-Only one state (New South Wales) has a general privacy law and that is of limited effectiveness.
-The federal privacy law is a long time coming.
-And there is much more vigour in pressing on with a national identity card, despite the dangers it poses for privacy than in embracing privacy now conspires with unsympathetic noises both from Government and Opposition quarters.
+Only one State (NSW) has a general privacy law and that of limited effectiveness.
+The Federal privacy law is a long time coming.
+And there is much more vigour in pressing on with a national identity card, despite the dangers it poses for privacy than in embracing privacy protection laws, limited as they may be.
+In the field of information rights, public lethargy now conspires with unsympathetic noises both from Government and Opposition quarters.